immortalmathematicquantum/The-universal-constant-pi-1-quantum-all-variant-/README.md

 # The-universal-constant-pi-1-quantum-all-variant-

-Copy the mql file to the mt4 \ indicators folder
+Copy the mq4 file to the mt4 \ indicators folder